Do LLMs Understand Visual Anomalies? Uncovering LLM's Capabilities in Zero-shot Anomaly Detection: Experiments

 \textbf{Metrics.} We use Area Under the Receiver Operating Characteristic (AUROC), Area Under the Precision-Recall curve (AUPR), and F1-score at optimal threshold (F1-max) as image-level anomaly detection metrics.
 Besides, we report pixel-wise AUROC (pAUROC), Per-Region Overlap (PRO) scores, and pixel-wise F1-max (pF1-max) in a similar manner to evaluate anomaly localization.

 \textbf{Implementation details.} We employ the OpenCLIP implementation~\cite{ilharco_gabriel_2021_5143773} and its publicly available pre-trained models.
 Specifically, we use the LAION-400M~\cite{schuhmann2021laion}-based CLIP with ViT-B/16+ as our foundational model and GPT-3.5 (gpt-3.5-turbo-instruct) for anomaly prompt generation.
-Further setup details and the prompts list considered in this paper are available in the Appendix.